shennan/calculator/README.md

     '_t' > /* tick */
     '__' > /* blank */

-If you don't want to see the calculator display, pass `false` as the second argument:
+Add various options as the second argument:

-    var calc = calculator(undefined, false);
+    var calc = calculator(undefined,
+        {
+            display:true,                       /* whether to show the calculator display or not */ decimals:2,                         /* the maximum number of decimal places to show */ lib:'build/shennan-component/lib'   /* the path to the lib folder for the required assets */ }
+    );

 Each button gets given a class name, so targetting individual buttons in CSS is easy: